civetweb/civetweb/docs/UserManual.md

 Overview
 =====

-Civetweb is small and easy to use web server.
+CivetWeb is small and easy to use web server.
 It may be embedded into C/C++ host applications or used as a stand-alone server.
-See `Embedding.md` for information on embedding civetweb into host applications.
+See `Embedding.md` for information on embedding CivetWeb into host applications.

 The stand-alone server is self-contained, and does not require any external